craftcms/shopify/README.md

 A product’s `status` in Craft is a combination of its `shopifyStatus` attribute ('active', 'draft', or 'archived') and its enabled state.
 The former can only be changed from Shopify; the latter is set in the Craft control panel.

 > :information_desk_person: Statuses in Craft are often a synthesis of multiple properties.
-For example, entries can be _Pending_—but this is just a simple value that stands in for a combination of being `enabled` _and_ having a `postDate` in the future.
+For example, an entry with the _Pending_ status just means it is `enabled` _and_ has a `postDate` in the future.

 In most cases, you’ll only need to display “Live” products, or those which are _Active_ in Shopify and _Enabled_ in Craft: